Squarepoint Ops LLC Invests $4.79 Million in Hewlett Packard Enterprise (NYSE:HPE)

 The company also recently declared a quarterly dividend, which will be paid on Wednesday, January 6th.
 Shareholders of record on Wednesday, December 9th will be given a dividend of $0.12 per share.
 The ex-dividend date of this dividend is Tuesday, December 8th.
 This represents a $0.48 dividend on an annualized basis and a yield of 3.96%.
 Hewlett Packard Enterprise’s dividend payout ratio is currently 27.12%.

 Several research firms have commented on HPE.
-UBS Group raised their price objective on Hewlett Packard Enterprise from $10.00 to $10.50 and gave the stock a “neutral” rating in a report on Friday, October 16th.
-Morgan Stanley raised their price objective on Hewlett Packard Enterprise from $12.00 to $13.00 and gave the stock an “equal weight” rating in a report on Wednesday, December 2nd.
+Credit Suisse Group raised their price objective on Hewlett Packard Enterprise from $6.50 to $9.00 and gave the stock an “underperform” rating in a report on Friday, October 16th.
 ValuEngine upgraded Hewlett Packard Enterprise from a “sell” rating to a “hold” rating in a report on Tuesday, December 1st.
 Standpoint Research upgraded Hewlett Packard Enterprise from a “hold” rating to a “buy” rating in a report on Tuesday, September 8th.
-Finally, Raymond James upgraded Hewlett Packard Enterprise from a “market perform” rating to an “outperform” rating and set a $14.00 price target on the stock in a report on Monday, November 16th.
+Raymond James upgraded Hewlett Packard Enterprise from a “market perform” rating to an “outperform” rating and set a $14.00 price target on the stock in a report on Monday, November 16th.
+Finally, UBS Group lifted their price target on Hewlett Packard Enterprise from $10.00 to $10.50 and gave the company a “neutral” rating in a report on Friday, October 16th.
 Two analysts have rated the stock with a sell rating, thirteen have given a hold rating and five have issued a buy rating to the company.
 Hewlett Packard Enterprise has a consensus rating of “Hold” and a consensus target price of $11.34.

 About Hewlett Packard Enterprise